About the site

-My Illustrated Digital Imaging History is a personal timeline that runs from my purchase of a Mac in 1984 to Kodak's release of a mature line of professional digital imaging products in 1992.
+My Illustrated Digital Imaging History is a personal timeline that runs from my purchase of a Mac in 1984, to Kodak's release of a mature line of professional digital imaging products in 1992.
 Contained within are my recollections of the many products I tested, explored and even a few I designed.
-As the official scribe of EPD, I composed many of the original protocol and requirements documents, I archived many of them to CDROM in 1992.
-You won't find many digital photography histories like this one.
-From a first person account, it chronicles the birth of digital photography at Kodak and the computer industry, complete with photos, documentation and even original product brochures.
-For five of those years, I shared a partition wall with the inventor of the digital camera.
-We had numerous discussions over that partition wall.
-I hope you'll check out this fascinating glimpse into those early years of digital photography.
+As I said, I was the unofficial scribe of EPD, I composed many of the original protocol and requirements documents, with engineering input, and I archived most of them to CDROM in 1992.
+You won't find many digital photography/computer histories like this one.
+From a first person perspective, I attempt to provide some insights into the genesis of digital photography at Kodak, and the birth of the computer industry as well.
+The story is complete with photos, documentation and even original product brochures.
+From 1986-1990, I shared a partition wall with the inventor of the digital camera, although I wouldn't discover that fact until a few years later.
+We had numerous discussions on the future of photography over that partition wall.
+I hope you'll check out this unique glimpse into those early years of digital photography.

 These days I'm pursuing my art, doing occassoinal commercial jobs and enjoying my new studio.
 Be sure you visit my online art galleries, my 3D Lenticular Gallery and my Fine Art America Gallery & Print Shop where you will find a wide selection of my artwork including my landscape/nature photography, early digital work, and 2D versions of most of my 3D lenticular works, all available for purchase as art prints on paper, canvas, acrylic, metal or as note cards.